Sierra Madre del Sur: Mexico's Southern Backbone

 Conservation Efforts

 Efforts to protect the Sierra Madre del Sur focus on preserving its unique ecosystems and promoting sustainable development.
-Protected areas, such as the Sierra de Manantlán Biosphere Reserve and the Chacahua Lagoons National Park, safeguard critical habitats and provide ecological research and tourism opportunities.
+Protected areas, such as the Sierra de Manantlán Biosphere Reserve and the Chacahua Lagoons National Park, safeguard critical habitats and provide opportunities for ecological research and tourism.

 Community-based conservation initiatives are also making an impact.
 Indigenous and local groups play a key role in managing forests, restoring degraded lands, and protecting wildlife.
 Programs that promote sustainable agriculture, reforestation, and ecotourism help to balance economic needs with ecological health.